 The most prominent competitor attempting to replace the FICO® standard is called VantageScore®.
 It’s a scoring system developed by a consortium of all three credit bureaus that rates creditworthiness similar to school grades.
 It starts at 501 (the equivalent of an “F”) and tops out at 990 (A+).

 We receive inquiries all the time where people say they already have an 800+ credit score, and whip out their Experian credit report to prove their point.
 But the score is artificially high because it is a VantageScore®.
 To estimate your FICO® score in comparison to the VantageScore®, simple multiply your VantageScore® by 86%.
 For example, if your VantageScore® is 805, your estimated FICO® score would be 692.
 This exercise is an estimation only.
 Each scoring system uses different scoring criteria and so the comparison will not be exact.

 Are you TRULY fundable?
 Find out now with our free Fundability Checklist.

-CreditSense.com can help you make sense of credit scores, credit report providers, and how to create and maintain an 800+ fundable FICO® credit profile.
+CreditSense.com can help you make sense of your Fundability.
+That includes credit scores, credit report providers, and how to create and maintain an 800+ fundable FICO® credit profile.